Macrometacorp/tutorial-cloudflare-bookstore-dynamo/README.md

 As a user of the demo- You can browse and search for books, look at recommendations and best sellers, manage your cart, checkout, view your orders, and more.

 ## Macrometa components
-# 1. Product catalog/shopping cart - implemented using Macrometa document database
+# 1. Product catalog/shopping cart - implemented using Macrometa dynamo/document database

+For dynamo table creation please check Macrometa DynamoDB client (https://github.com/macrometacorp/mmdynamo)

 ```
-BooksTable - collection of the available books
+BooksTable - Dynamo table of the available books
-CartTable - books customers have addded in their cart
+CartTable - Dynamo table of books customers have addded in their cart
-OrdersTable - Past orders of a customer
+OrdersTable - Dynamo table of Past orders of a customer
 ```
 # 2. Search - implemented using Macrometa Views
 ```